top of page

 History

-The Salton Sea is the largest lake in California, created by a breach from the Colorado River.
-The sea is a terminal lake with no outflow and a constant inflow of agricultural runoff through the Alamo River, New River, and Whitewater River.
+The Salton Sea is the largest lake in California, it is a terminal lake with no outflow and a constant inflow of agricultural runoff through the Alamo River, New River, and Whitewater River.
 The sea was historically inhabited by several species of fish and is still used as a prime migrational landmark for hundreds of species of birds.

 In 1905, water from the Colorado River was diverted into irrigation canals for agricultural land within the Imperial Valley.
 However, an unexpected flood caused the canals to breach and the Colorado River changed course and filled the Salton depression.
-By 1907, the breach was controlled and the remaining body of water became the Salton Sea.
+By 1907, the breach was controlled and the remaining body of water became the Salton Sea we know today.

 bottom of page